wy-chung/logstor/README.md

-# lstl
+# logstor
-Log-Structured Translation Layer
+Log-Structured GEOM storage Layer<br/>
+The latest source code is in branch 'ggatelog'.